curl/everything-curl/libcurlexamples.md

 TBD

-## Download a HTTPS page straight into memory
+## Download an HTTPS page straight into memory

 TBD